 Indicators of an unhealthy surgical dictionary

 Not sure if your organization’s surgical dictionary is good enough?
 Here are some symptoms of a dictionary that might need improvements:

-- Missing terms where providers can’t find the clinical terminology they need during clinical documentation
+- Missing terms: Can providers easily find the clinical terminology they need during clinical documentation?

-- Inadequate terms for proper and accurate documentation
+- Inadequate terms: Are terms robust enough for accurate documentation?

-And just like any illness, these symptoms of a poorly maintained surgical dictionary have various side effects that can impact the core organizational functions that the tool is intended to support.
+Just like any illness, these symptoms have various side effects that can impact the core organizational functions that the tool is intended to support.